eschares/eschares.github.io.2/index.md

 I hold a BS in Electrical Engineering from Iowa State and an MLIS from Rutgers University.
 Prior to my current role at Iowa State, I worked at [Intel](https://www.intel.com/) for 10 years as an array reliability engineer on NAND flash memory.

+I also offer consulting for academic libraries or publishers who wish to better understand their data.

 [ORCiD number 0000-0002-6292-8221](https://orcid.org/0000-0002-6292-8221)

 ## Publications